ema-rose/to-q/course-notes/142-design-and-methodology/notes-13-jan.md

 ### programming by contract
 - class descriptions can be viewed as a contract between the implementer and the user
-- if the user meets preconditions, the method will work as advertized
+- if the user meets preconditions, the method will work as advertised

 ### test-driven development
 - write stub code so that it compiles